-New processes, such as "concept" search engines, a fairly new technology to the electronic discovery world, bring with them their own set of pricing models, which tend to look somewhat like the pricing models for native review.
-However, because the process itself is different than traditional native processing, comparing proposals for these services with TIFF or Native processing proposals may have to be done at a higher level than the granular line item comparison that we propose in this White Paper.
-In fact, it may be that the only way to compare a proposal involving these new technologies with proposals for TIFF or Native processing is to look at the total cost of the project, and in some instances, because these new processes involve different review strategies, the comparison may have to include the projected review costs.
+Additionally, new processes, such as "concept" search engines, somewhat new technology to the electronic discovery world, bring with them their own set of pricing models, which tend to look somewhat like the pricing models for native review.
+However, because the process itself is different than traditional processing, comparing proposals for these services with proposals for other methods of data reduction may have to be done at a higher level than the granular line-item comparison proposed in this paper.
+In fact, it may be that the only way to compare a proposal involving these new technologies with other proposals is to look at the total cost of the project, and in some instances, because these new processes involve different review strategies, the comparison may have to include the projected review costs.
 [Indeed, as noted by David Burt in connection with supply chain management, the "all-in" cost, or total cost, is the key metric to consider.]

 In order to fully understand the pricing of electronic discovery services, it is imperative to understand the process itself.
 To that end, the following is a representation of the electronic discovery process - starting with collection of electronic data and concluding with the production of electronic data, either electronically, or on paper.
-We have broken down the process into 6 broad steps, each of which is itself composed of multiple steps.
+We have broken down the process into 6 broad steps, each of which is composed of multiple steps.
 Obviously, not every step described below will be necessary in every project.
 As you would expect, vendors have different pricing models for each of the steps, or in some cases, for each of the sub-steps described below.